Humanitarian Religious Missions - Frequently Asked Questions

 We generally have several missions per year including our annual Chanukah mission.
 A mission usually lasts eight days.
 The most exciting aspects of a mission are that they bring love and aid to the Jewish community.
 Each participant is asked to carry needed humanitarian supplies.
-These items are brought directly to the Patronato which functions as Cuba’s Jewish community center and the communities outside Havana.
+These items are distributed by the mission based on need.
+Many are brought directly to the Patronato which functions as Cuba’s Jewish community center and the communities outside Havana.
 In addition to delivering humanitarian items, mission participants also meet members of the Jewish communities, visit significant Jewish cultural and historic sites and learn more about Jewish life in Cuba.

 During the weeklong mission participants visit three synagogues in Havana and visit other Jewish communities.
 There will be meetings with leaders and members of each Jewish community as well as educators at the University of Havana.

 The mission participants will attend a B’nai B’rith Cuba Maimonides Lodge meeting and enjoy a Shabbat meal with the Jewish community.
 We will travel with members of the Jewish community on a retreat outside Havana.
 We will also visit Cienfuegos and Santa Clara and see the new Holocaust Memorial and the Jewish cemetery.
 There will be an opportunity to attend worship services at the various synagogues.
 Some cultural and social activities such as viewing the Old City, seeing historical sites, visiting the markets and enjoying Cuban culture are included.
 All of these activities will provide the participants with a well-rounded look at life in Cuba, especially the island’s vibrant Jewish community.

 What is the Fee?

 Please contact the B’nai B’rith International at (800) 656-5561 (toll-free number) or E-mail: email@example.com.